 TANGERINES & CLEMENTINES – Both are types of oranges, also known as Mandarin oranges.
 Their skin is loose and their segments divide with ease.

 GRAPEFRUITS – Grapefruits from Florida and Texas usually arrive in October and last until June.
 They are sold as either white or pink and are called grapefruits because they grow in grape-like clusters.
 Grapefruits are a good source of vitamin C.

 KUMQUATS – These grape-shaped citrus fruits contain a good amount of vitamin C and are an excellent source of fiber.
 The flesh is edible.
 Eat them whole or slice them into salads.

 LEMONS – Good in sweet and savory dishes, the flesh is tart and slightly acidic.
 The grated zest is delicious in baked goods, salad dressings and grain dishes.

 LIMES – Persian limes are the most common variety.
-Keylimes are smaller and more yellow.
+Key limes are smaller and more yellow.
 They're very popular in mixed drinks and marinades.

-POMELO – Very similar to and interchangeable with grapefruit in most recipes, pomelos have a very thick, soft rind.
+POMELOS – Very similar to and interchangeable with grapefruit in most recipes, pomelos have a very thick, soft rind.
 They're high in vitamin C.

-Selection and availability vary by market.
+Selection may vary by season and by market.